vsilverman/MarkLogic/README.md

 			http://localhost:<your-port>/titles-d.xqy
 		- compare the order of shakespare plays in both browser panels

-3.10	Search for the word on "LINE" element in provided XML files, display the matching results grouped by document name and highlighting the searched word.
+3.10	Now let's implement search functionality for the word on "LINE" element in provided XML files.
+	After that let's display the matching results grouped by document name.
+	And finally let's highlight the searched word.
 For doing this:

 		- point your browser to your newly created http server at http://localhost:<your-port>/
 		- make sure that on the right frame you can see the ordered list of all shakespeare plays